Studio

 Invisible Flock are artist led.

-Our studios are sustainable laboratory spaces hosting us, our collaborators and a rolling residency programme.
+Our studios are laboratory spaces hosting us, our collaborators and a rolling residency programme.
 We create highly sensory installations and environments asking us to renegotiate our emotional relationship to the natural world.

 From autumn 2021 our studio at the Yorkshire Sculpture Park expanded to include the Hub at Wellcome Collection following our successful application to the Wellcome Trust Hub Award for major new project, Land Body Ecologies.